Visma.net logo

 Discovery and platform selection

-We map your current Visma.net setup, sales processes, buyer expectations, and growth plans.
-Based on that, we recommend the platform that fits — whether that is Norce, Shopware, Shopify, or Magento / Hyvä — and explain the trade-offs clearly.
+We map your product data, pricing logic, buyer types, and operational workflows in Visma.net.
+Based on that, we evaluate which ecommerce platform — Norce, Shopware, Shopify, or Magento / Hyvä — fits your requirements and team.

 2